quantcdn/docs/docs/integrations/drupal/search.md

 ## Search Pages

 Unlimited Quant search pages can be added in Drupal.
-These pages are pushed to Quant automatically when creating or updating.
+They are pushed to Quant automatically when creating or updating search pages.

 1. Go to the Drupal Quant Search Pages admin page (`/admin/config/development/quant/search/pages`)
 1. Click the `Add Quant search page` button
 1. Fill in the page details including, at minimum, `Label` and `Route`
-1. The page can be enabled and disabled as needed and defaults to disabled
+1. The page can be enabled or disabled as needed and defaults to disabled
 1. The options are fairly self-explanatory, but some notable options are detailed below
-1. Click the `Save` button to save the page and send the page to Quant
+1. Click the `Save` button to save the search page and send the page to Quant

 ### Manual filters